Is the phrase “All lives matter” an appropriate response to the phrase, “Black lives matter”?

 Here are some of the things I have done on behalf of this endeavor:

 Two: My husband and I moved to a racially diverse neighborhood.
-There were many reasons for this, but one reason is because we know that it is much easier to hold unconsciously racist and prejudices attitudes when you do not know, live by, or talk to people from other races.
+There were many reasons for this, but one reason is because we know that it is much easier to hold unconsciously racist and prejudice attitudes when you do not know, live by, or talk to people from other races.
 We don’t want to hold such beliefs.

 Four: I read literature by People of Color.
 Some of my favorite authors are bell hooks, Audre Lorde, Cornell West, and W.E.B.
 Dubois.